Bicycle Traffic Rules: Right-of-Way, Hand Signals and Safety TipsUpdated Nov. 20, 2020

 You may only enter a bike lane to make a right turn within 200 ft of an intersection.

-Always leave at least 3ft of space between your vehicle and any bicycle you pass.
+Always leave at least 3ft (or 1.5 meters, depending on your state of residence) of space between your vehicle and any bicycle you pass.
 When road or traffic conditions make this impossible, only pass if you can do so without endangering the cyclist.

 Never try to squeeze past a cyclist who is sharing your lane.
 Instead, safely change lanes in order to pass.